Fan2Shrek/salair/frontend/content/terms-sales.en.md

 ## 1. Purpose

-These Terms of Sale define the conditions under which Salair offers its online services via https://salair.fr.
+These Terms of Sale define the conditions under which Salair offers its online services via <https://salair.fr>.

 ## 2. Services

 Salair provides a SaaS platform for freelancers and sole traders, including:

 - invoice creation,
 - payment tracking,
 - URSSAF declarations (for France),
 - and other administrative tools.

 Some services are only available through a paid subscription.

 ## 3. Pricing

-Prices are shown in euros, inclusive of all taxes (VAT).
-Salair may update prices at any time, with prior notice to subscribers.
+Prices are shown in euros, inclusive of all taxes (VAT).:brSalair may update prices at any time, with prior notice to subscribers.

 ## 4. Payment

-Payment is made securely by credit card via Stripe.
-Subscriptions renew automatically unless cancelled by the user before the renewal date.
+Payment is made securely by credit card via Stripe.:brSubscriptions renew automatically unless cancelled by the user before the renewal date.

 ## 5. Right of withdrawal